-This class is designed for those who love to draw the figure and wish to develop their expressive and observational skills.
-A female or male art model will pose each week in a variety of poses.
+Designed for those who love to draw the figure and wish to develop their expressive and observational skills.
+A female or male art model poses each week in a variety of poses.
 Pina guides students in developing spontaneous drawing skills, observation of gesture, strategies for perspective and techniques to create 3D tonal effects.
 Experiment with and learn to use a range of drawing media such as charcoal, pastels and more and learn creative, contemporary approaches to life drawing.
 Pina's class covers structural anatomy as it relates to life drawing and provides a strong foundation to drawing practice through visual analytical approaches.

 This course is suitable for enthusiastic beginners, intermediate and advanced.
 A $50 model fee for the 9 week course is to be paid in cash to tutor on the first class of term.
 To see some of Pina's work visit www.pinabartolo.com Facebook Pina Bartolo Art.